 In Ohio, residential property is also covered by state law governing fair housing (Ohio Revised Code 4112.02(H)).
 The Ohio statute is broader than the federal Fair Housing Act in several important respects.
 First, Ohio law prohibits discrimination based on all of the classes protected by federal law (race, color, religion, national origin, sex, familial status, and disability).
-It also prohibits discrimination based on two additional grounds: "ancestry," a somewhat different and potentially broader category than "national origin," and military status.
-Second, while federal law contains several provisions that exempt certain residential property from coverage, Ohio's statute does not include these exemptions, making Ohio's fair housing law applicable to almost all housing in the state.12
+It also prohibits discrimination based on two additional grounds: "ancestry," a somewhat different and potentially broader category than national origin, and military status.
+Ancestry refers to a person's ethnic origin or descent, "roots," or heritage, or the place of birth of the person or the person's parents or ancestors before their arrival in the United States.
+17 Second, while federal law contains several provisions that exempt certain residential property from coverage, Ohio's statute does not include these exemptions, making Ohio's fair housing law applicable to almost all housing in the state.
+18